 A Guide To How Much Time A Criminal Injury Claim Could Take

-We have published this online guide for people who believe they may want to make a claim through the CICA and want to know how long a CICA claim can take.
+We have published this online guide for people who believe they may want to make a claim through the CICA and want to learn about how long a CICA claim take to payout.
 If you have ever dealt with a personal injury solicitor, you may already know some of the facts we have published in this guide.
 However, the criminal injuries claims process is different from an accident/injury claim, so please read this guide in full to learn these differences.

 The guide starts with a general introduction to criminal injury claims, why you could be eligible to make one, and why you may need to apply to the CICA for damages.
 We follow this up with an overview of what the CICA is and how it helps victims of violent crimes.

 The next part of this guide relates to some of the legal considerations of the claims process.
 We list some of the types of criminal injury claims that CICA can help with.
 We look at the time limits that could apply to your criminal injury claim, how long it can take for CICA to pay out on a successful claim, and some of the things that could delay a pay-out.

 The last part of this guide on ‘how long does a criminal injury claim take?’ covers some of the financial considerations of making a claim.
 You will find that we have added a table that can help you to work out roughly how much compensation you could receive.
 We have followed this with a list of some of the common types of damages you might be able to claim for.
 Lastly, we evaluate the benefits of using a solicitor working under a No Win, No Fee deal and how this type of fee arrangement works.

 You may already be familiar with the personal injury claims process.
 However, there are some subtle differences when making a claim through the CICA for criminal injuries.
 If you need additional information after reading this guide, or have questions about the contents of it, then please call our claims team on the telephone number at the bottom of the page.
 One of our claim advisors will answer all of your questions, provide any other information you need, and also help you to get your claim started.